curioustorvald/syntello-color-scheme/README.md

 3. Copy and paste the downloaded file into the *User* directory
 4. Preference → Color Scheme... → Select **Syntello v1** from the drop-down menu

+### Visual Studio Code

+1. Download **syntello-color-scheme-1.0.0.vsix**
+2. Manage → Command Palette... → search for 'vsix' → Click **Extensions: Install from VSIX...**
+3. Select and import the downloaded file
+4. The colour theme should be applied automatically.
+If not, Manage → Themes → Color Theme → Select **Syntello v1**

+*Note for VS Code Desktop: the colour may look washed out compared to other Syntello implementations.
+This is a known bug of the VS Code.

 ### Porting to other editors?

 Use the complete colour palette above.
 The mathematical relationships between colours are preserved across any implementation.